 Read about the stepladder approach

-Professional help for social anxiety
+Professional help for social anxiety in children

 - your child’s school counsellor

 - your child’s GP or paediatrician (who might refer you to a child psychologist)

 - your local children’s health or community health centre

 - a specialist anxiety clinic (present in most states).

 Your child might be able to get government funding to access a psychologist for individual or group sessions.
 Talk to your GP about the best option for your child.

 Around 1-9% of children and teenagers develop social anxiety disorder.
 This is when a child’s social anxiety has gone on for more than six months and has a significant impact on the child’s life.

 Children with social anxiety disorder might avoid many situations that mean they have to interact with other people.
 These situations include talking on the phone, joining teams or clubs, and answering questions in class.
 If you feel your child might have social anxiety disorder, it’s a good idea to seek professional help.